Cocaine and society: Mules

 Mochileros (lit. 'backpackers') are drug couriers in the Latin American drug trade.
-They move drugs on foot from areas where it is produced, such as cocaine from the Valle de los Ríos Apurímac, Ene y Mantaro in Peru, to pick-up points from which it can be collected by the next link in the transport chain.
-The work is highly dangerous.
+They move drugs on foot from areas where it is produced, such as cocaine from the Valle de los Ríos Apurímac, Ene y Mantaro in Peru, to pick-up points for collection by the next link in the transport chain.
+The work is very hazardous.

-In Mexico, the people who engage in this type of activity are called "Burreros" (Spanish wordplay that refers to the person as a donkey, a pack animal), these people cross the border between Mexico and United States through the Sonoran Desert into Arizona.
-They usually trek through the desert in small groups, the journey taking more than a week to complete, each with a square-shaped package on their backs, containing around 55 pounds of illegal substances.
+In Mexico, those who engage in this type of activity are known as "burreros" (a donkey, a pack animal) and cross the Mexico-U.S. border through the Sonoran Desert into Arizona.
+They usually travel in small groups, and the journey takes more than a week.
+Each person carries a square-shaped package on their back, holding about 55 pounds of illegal substances.